OKR Framework; What you need to know and how to increase your OKR success

 A commonality in these issues is the lack of a simple effective structure to build the implementation, a lack of understanding of the inherent effort required to make them work, and a lack of a simple and straightforward way to implement and manage them on an ongoing basis.

-This ultimately means you don’t drive towards the desired cultural outcomes or formulate a workable .
+This ultimately means you don't drive towards the desired cultural outcomes or formulate a workable OKR system.

-An should help provide this, and outline what is necessary if OKRs are to be successful in an organisational context.
+An OKR framework should help provide this, and outline what is necessary if OKRs are to be successful in an organisational context.

 Part of the challenge facing OKRs, if they are to live up to the hyperbole and become the future language of strategy in organisations, is to mature in a similar way to Agile.